 The Company sponsors various defined contribution retirement plans, which cover substantially all employees, other than employees covered by multi-employer pension plans under collective bargaining agreements.
-Total retirement plan expense was \$1.8 million, \$2.0 million and \$1.9 million in fiscal years 2016, 2015 and 2014, respectively.
-The amounts include \$0.5 million in each fiscal year 2016, 2015 and 2014, for the Company's matching contribution to retirement savings plans.
+Total retirement plan expense was \$2.3 million, \$1.8 million and \$2.0 million in fiscal years 2017, 2016 and 2015, respectively.
+The amounts include \$0.8 million, \$0.5 million and \$0.5 million in fiscal years 2017, 2016 and 2015, for the Company's matching contribution to retirement savings plans.